Udviklingsplatformen

 All day: You work freely

-12.00-12-30: Lunch in the Green Room (optional): Those who have the time and inclination meet in the Green Room where we eat our lunch together, which we bring with us.
+12:00-12:30: Lunch in the Green Room (optional): Those who have time and wish to do so meet in the Green Room, where we eat our lunch together, which we bring ourselves.

 Thursday